 A visit by Afghan women's group

-Members of Young Women for Change, including myself, went to visit her on Friday, December 30, 2011.
+A group of us went to visit her on Friday, December 30, 2011.
 Only two of us were allowed to go into her room and talk to her.
 We brought with us some food.
 The doctors, rightly-so, did not allow photography, because of how horrific her appearance was.
 She looked physically weak, but when I asked her how she was feeling, she smiled faintly and said “khub (good).”She had little hair on her head and her skin was filled with black, purple and red marks.
 She was wearing a thin tan dress that was huge for her frail body.
 I held her hand and could feel it shaking.
 I talked to the doctors; there were no psychologists or therapists among them.
 After speaking with her for a couple minutes, I felt that she needed one immediately, but mental health is rarely considered important here.
 I promised to come back and bring more things for her.
 I smiled and hugged her and said that she will be fine, even though in my heart, I was worried.
 She said she wanted eggs.

 After talking to her, we spoke with her father’s relative, the only person who was staying with her in the hospital.
 He told us the entire story, but did not clarify why she had been tortured.
 BBC Persian has written that she was tortured because she refused to work as a prostitute, which the husband and his family wanted her to do.